lumi-a/masters-thesis/thesis.typ

           #h(2em) #text(font: font-text, weight: "regular")[#gasoline-strong-label]
 $<eq-gasoline-strong>
 #let gasoline-strong = link(<eq-gasoline-strong>, gasoline-strong-label)
 The two instances only differ in three places, in the constant scalars preceding the $e_j$.
-Compared to the values preceding the $e_1$, these scalars are quite small.
-While #gasoline-strong seems to achieve higher scores, but #gasoline-weak seems better suited for proving asymptotic bounds, because the result of @alg-iterative-rounding on #gasoline-weak have more structure (compare @permutation-matrices-weak to @permutation-matrices-strong, and @best-row-value-progression-weak to @best-row-value-progression-strong).
-That said, we did not manage to prove any asymptotic bounds for either instance and can only offer scores for specific parameters.
+Compared to the values $u_i$ preceding the $e_1$, these scalars are quite small.

+While #gasoline-strong seems to achieve higher scores, #gasoline-weak seems better suited for proving asymptotic bounds, because the outputs of @alg-iterative-rounding have more structure there (compare e.g. @permutation-matrices-weak to @permutation-matrices-strong, and @best-row-value-progression-weak to @best-row-value-progression-strong below).
+That said, we did not manage to prove any asymptotic bounds for either instance and only note scores for specific parameters.

 #example[Consider an optimal solution $π_Opt$ and the solution $π_IterRound$ found by @alg-iterative-rounding for #gasoline-weak, with $d=3$ and $k=5$.
 This instance has $124$ elements.
 We draw the same plots as in @example-plot-gasoline-lucas.
   #let deliveries = ((16, 2, 0), (16, 0, 2), (16, 2, 0), (16, 0, 2), (24, 2, 0), (24, 0, 2), (24, 2, 0), (24, 0, 2), (24, 2, 0), (24, 0, 2), (24, 2, 0), (24, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (0, 2, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (0, 0, 2))